sam-ling/pdf2retxt/README.md

 - Prepare sanitized text for external processing
 - Enable safe document transformation and restructuring
 - Maintain document privacy when using AI/cloud services

+The redaction method used is cryptographically secure against reversal because:

+1. Information Destruction: The original text is completely replaced with [REDACTED] - the original data is not preserved anywhere in the output file
+2. No Encoding/Encryption: It's true replacement, not encoding or encryption that could be reversed
+3. Regex Substitution: Uses re.sub() which overwrites the matched text entirely

+✅ Secure against reversal: No computational method can recover the original text from [REDACTED] markers alone

+⚠️ Potential vulnerabilities to consider:
+- Context clues from surrounding text
+- Partial matches that weren't caught
+- Formatting patterns that might reveal information structure
+- Metadata in the original PDF that isn't redacted

+Recommendations for stronger security:
+- Review redacted output manually before sharing
+- Use broad redaction terms to catch variations
+- Consider redacting surrounding context for highly sensitive data
+- Ensure the original PDF files are securely deleted after processing

 ## 🛠️ Technology Stack